-$^{^{48}}$ As in the practice of branding servants and slaves (δοῦλος).
+$^{^{51}}$ As in the practice of branding servants and slaves ($\delta o \Box \lambda o \varsigma$).

-49 A closer comparison can be made between this passage in Revelation (7,4-8) and the law for the king in Qumran's 'Temple Scroll' (11QT; col. LVII; 2nd cent.
-BC): "This is the law [that they shall write for him]...
-[They shall count,] on the day that they appoint hi[m] king, the sons of Israel from the age of twenty to sixty years according to their standard (units).
-He shall install at their head captains of thousands, captains of hundreds, captains of fifties and captains of tens in all their cities.
+$^{^{52}}$ A closer comparison can be made between this passage in Revelation (7,4-8) and the law for the king in Qumran's 'Temple Scroll' (11QT; col. LVII; 2nd cent.
+BC): 'This is the law [that they shall write for him]...
+[They shall count,] on the day they appoint hi[m] king, the sons of Israel from the age of twenty to sixty years according to their standard (units).
+He shall install at their head captains of thousands, captains of fifties and captains of tens in all their cities.
 He shall select from among them one thousand by tribe to be with him: twelve thousand warriors who shall not leave him alone to be captured by the nations.
 All the selected men whom he has selected shall be men of truth, God-fearers, haters of unjust gain and mighty warriors.
-They shall be with him always, day and night.
-They shall guard him from anything sinful, and from any foreign nation in order not to be captured by them" (The Complete Dead Sea Scrolls in English, trans Geza Vermes, rev. ed., London: Penguin Classics, 2004, 214).
+They shall guard him always day and night.
+They shall guard him from anything sinful, and from any foreign nation in order not to be captured by them'' (The Dead Sea Scrolls in English, G. Vermes, 3rd Ed., London: Penguin, 1987, 151).
 The parallels between the 144,000 (12 x 12,000) and the 12,000 strong army of the King of Israel will become even more striking when considering subsequent visions of this group in Revelation (i.e., Rev 14,1-5; 17,14; 20,7-10).

-50 After the statement indicating that the spiritual name of the city where Jesus was crucified (Jerusalem) is no longer Zion, but rather Egypt and Sodom (11,8), it is no longer probable that Mt.
+53 After the statement indicating that the spiritual name of the city where Jesus was crucified (Jerusalem) is no longer Zion, but rather Egypt and Sodom (11,8), it is no longer probable that Mt.
 Zion in this vision is identified with that city.
 As a consequence of the eschatological exodus (see next section, 6th paragraph), the location of this mount has changed.